nbarendes/FCND-Estimation-CPP/README.md

  - [Setup](#setup) - the environment and code setup required to get started and a brief overview of the project structure
  - [The Tasks](#the-tasks) - the tasks we will need to complete for the project
- - [Tips and Tricks](#tips-and-tricks) - some additional tips and tricks we may find useful along the way
- - [Submission](#submission) - overview of the requirements for our project submission

 ## Setup ##